srcshelton/iptables.d/README.md

 The default IPv4 rules provided in this repo originated from a Billion router which itself derives from a stock Broadcom firmware.
-These rules are somehwhat convoluted and not ialways entirely populated, but do provide a widely-used set of attack-mitigation rules to build from.
+These rules are somehwhat convoluted and not always entirely populated, but do provide a widely-used set of attack-mitigation rules to build from.
 Unfortunately, the pre-existing IPv6 rules were not exposed, so these rules are merely derived from the IPv4 variants.
 Additions should be placed in `filter/INPUT` and `filter/FORWARD` as